nikomatsakis/rfcs/text/0000-contingency-plan.md

 constraints, and it is not necessarily possible to isolate the effect of that new constraint.
-This implies that we cannot issue a lint for errors that result from the new constriant but errors for the remainder.
+This implies that we cannot issue a lint for errors that result from the new constriant but errors for the remainder. **In general, in these cases, we'd prefer to "just fix it" if possible, possibly preceded by a more-aggressive-than-normal outreach program to minimize breakage.** This is because maintaining more than one version of type-system rules is a burden.

+However, there are some changes that are more additive in nature, or where we'd prefer to permit a more phased rollout.
 To handle such cases, we propose adding an "opt-in" mechanism that allows Rust code to declare the version of rustc that it is being written against.
 This same opt-in mechanism can be used for other almost-but-not-quite-backwards-compatible changes, such as introducing new keywords.